 An alternative method is to use SPI controlled switches.
 This method provides the benefit of reducing the number of GPIOs required and also eliminates the overhead of additional serial-to-parallel converter.
 As shown in Figure 12, instead of 16 microcontroller GPIOS, only seven microcontroller GPIOs are needed to provide the SPI signals to the four ADGS1412s.

 The switches can be configured in daisy-chain configuration to further optimize the GPIO count.
-In daisy-chain configuration, irrespective of the number of switches used in the system, only four GPIOs are used from the master (microcontroller).
+In daisy-chain configuration, irrespective of the number of switches used in the system, only four GPIOs are used from the main (microcontroller).

 Figure 13 is for illustration purposes.
 The ADGS1412 data sheet recommends a pull-up resistor on the SDO pin.
 Please refer to the ADGS1412 data sheet for further details on daisy-chain mode.
 For the sake of simplicity, four switches have been used in this example.
 As the number of switches increase in a system, the benefits of board simplicity and space saving is significant.
 The ADI SPI enabled switches provide a 20% overall board space reduction in a 4 × 8 crosspoint configuration with eight quad SPST switches on a 6-layer board.
 The article “Precision SPI Switch Configuration Increases Channel Density” provides detail on how precision SPI switch configuration increases channel density.